datapartnership/gaza-israel-conflict-impact-analysis/_sources/docs/introduction-to-data-goods.md

 Data Goods packages include:

 1. **Foundational Datasets**.
 Foundational Datasets comprise *all* datasets used to prepare the Data Goods.
-To support replication and re-use of the Data Goods, the documetation includes a description of each datasource, including data type, update frequency, access links (including to the World Bank's data catalogue, the [Development Data Hub](https://datacatalog.worldbank.org/home)) and contact information.
+To support replication and re-use of the Data Goods, the documentation includes a description of each datasource, including data type, update frequency, access links (including to the World Bank's data catalogue, the [Development Data Hub](https://datacatalog.worldbank.org/home)) and contact information.
 <br><br>
 2. **Data Products**.
 These are analytical products derived from the Foundational Datasets, which can be further used to generate indicators and insights.
 All data products include documentation, links to original data sources (and/or information on how to access them), and a description of their limitations.
 Reference resources are also cited, where relevant.
 In the documentation, each Data Product has it's own "chapter", generated through use of a Jupyter notebook.
 <br><br>